Fan Wencheng: Defeating the Ming dynasty

-Fan Wencheng was familiar with the political and military situations in the Ming Dynasty and the Liaodong area.
-So he was chosen by Nurhaci as a counselor for a war.
+Fan Wencheng was familiar with the political and military situations in the Ming dynasty and the Liaodong area.
+Hence, he was chosen by Nurhaci as a counselor for a war.
 After Nurhaci died, his son Hong Taiji became the emperor.
 Hong Taiji called Fan Wencheng to help him deal with the affairs of the court.
-Fan's courage and wisdom Fan Wencheng's tactics and wisdom on the battlefield helped the Qing Dynasty to defeat the Ming Dynasty many times.
+Fan's courage and wisdom, and his tactics and wisdom on the battlefield helped the Qing to defeat the Ming many times.